aprsworld/aprsI2C/aprs/pzPowerI2C.md

 switch|argument|description
 ---|---|---
 --set-command-off|seconds|0 for no delay.
 65534 seconds max delay.
 65535 to cancel.
---set-command-off-hold-time|seconds for power to be after command.
+--set-command-off-hold-time|seconds for power to be off after command.
 65534 seconds max --disable-read-watchdog|(none)|Disable read watchdog --set-read-watchdog-off-threshold|seconds|Power off after `seconds` without an I2C read to pzPowerI2C.
 65535 for disable --set-read-watchdog-off-hold-time|seconds|seconds for power to be off after watchdog is triggered.
 65534 seconds max